Oberlin Student Cooperative Association: History

 The first Oberlin co-op, Pyle Inn, opened in 1930 but due to poor funding existed only intermittently.
 By 1949, however, students dissatisfied with the college's dining system chose to revive the cooperative food system.
 The Inter-Cooperative Council (ICC) was founded in conjunction between Pyle and the newly opened Grey Gables, with a mission to serve as an educational and social committee.
 By 1962, with the inception of Keep, the ICC became the Oberlin Student Cooperative Association, the largest student-run cooperative in American history.

 OSCA flourished for another twenty years, but underwent a critical financial crisis in 1982.
 OSCA was audited by the IRS and nearly lost its tax-exempt status.
 This setback caused a rift in the community and instigated the start of several major changes to the cooperative structure.

 By 1989, the organization committed to practices of sustainability and environmentalism, purchasing local foods and cooking with more environmentally-friendly practices.
 In the spring of 2002, OSCA created the institution of COPAO, the Committee on Privilege and Oppression, which explores racial and socio-economic inequality within the cooperative system.

-Former member co-ops

-Kosher Halal Co-op (KHC), as a part of OSCA, provides at-cost Kosher and Halal food.
-As of 2013 it is co-managed by Oberlin College's Housing and Dining Office and the campus Hillel chapter.
+This has evolved over time into OSCA's current bi-yearly Privilege & Oppression Workshop series, where OSCA members are invited to hold workshops on different aspects of OSCA in order to educate membership on the roles of privilege & oppression within the organization.
+OSCA members are required to attend or lead at least one workshop every semester.

+During the COVID Pandemic in 2020, Oberlin College and OSCA negotiated a new rent contract, more officially splitting the two entities.
+The contract greatly increased the amount of rent OSCA pays for the use of its buildings while removing many services and supports that the college had previously offered OSCA.
+This has led to a shift in OSCA's reputation on campus, as the organization is now much more expensive and offers less comprehensive services than other campus options.
+This, along with declining membership and inflation, has led to tensions within OSCA in the last few years, especially as recent leadership teams have deteriorated relationships with Oberlin College.